tg-sec/dvna/Task_Report/docs/configuring_webhook.md

 ## Objective

-The aim of this section is to create and configure a webhook to automate builds based on defined events occuring on the project repository in reference to 8th point's second section in the [problem statement](problem_statement.md).
+The aim of this section is to create and configure a webhook to automate builds based on defined events occurring on the project repository in reference to the second sub-segment of the 8th point in the [problem statement](problem_statement.md).

 ## Webhooks

-Webhooks, sometimes referred to as _Reverse APIs_, are functions that are triggered on the occurrence of selected events.
-These functions, generally, are used to notify a different interface/endpoint about the occurence of the event.
+Webhooks, sometimes referred to as _Reverse APIs_, are functions that are triggered by the occurrence of selected events.
+These functions, generally, are used to notify a different interface/endpoint about the occurrence of the event.

 To build and deploy the application based on `push` events and new `releases` on the project repository on GitHub automatically, I needed a Jenkins Webhook to handle a trigger that GitHub will send when selected events occur.